bazel-contrib/bazel-lib/docs/tar.md

 we must always supply an mtree input to get reproducible builds.
 See https://reproducible-builds.org/docs/archives/ for more explanation.

-1. By default, mtree is "auto" which causes the macro to create an `mtree` rule.
+1. By default, mtree is "auto" which causes the macro to create an `mtree_spec` rule.

-2. `mtree` may also be supplied as an array literal of lines, e.g.
+2. `mtree` may be supplied as an array literal of lines, e.g.

 ```
 mtree =[